 As your body fatness goes up, testosterone and DHT drop and estrogen increases.
 Since estrogen increases subcutaneous fat gain6, this will eventually create a vicious cycle where increased fat mass boosts estrogen and higher estrogen increases the accumulation of subcutaneous fat mass.

 This first point is easily the most important of the eight.
 No matter how much you obsess over the smaller details in the 7 points below, your estrogen levels will likely still stay high if you’re rocking a 20%+ body fat.

 2. Limit the Use of Plastics

-Although the increased use of plastics has made our lives much more easier in many aspects, they do also come with some drawbacks.
+Although the increased use of plastics has made our lives much easier in many aspects, they do also come with some drawbacks.

-One is the obvious environmental problem, since many types of plastics aren’t biodegradable, and the other is the lesser-known endocrine disrupting chemicals that can leech out from plastic bottles, cooking utensils, microwave-food packaging, etc.
+One is the obvious environmental problem, since many types of plastics aren’t biodegradable, and the other is the lesser-known endocrine disrupting chemicals that can leach out from plastic bottles, cooking utensils, microwave-food packaging, etc.

 Quite many of these chemicals have been identified as xenoestrogens and antiandrogens, meaning that they are structurally similar to estrogens, so much so that many of them can directly bind estrogen receptors, causing feminizing effects, and suppressing testosterone production through disrupting enzyme functions or blocking androgen receptors.

 Bisphenol A (BPA) and phthlates are two of the most notorious estrogenic compounds found in many common plastic bottles and containers, both have been linked to increased estrogen and lower testosterone & DHT in several human and animal trials14–17.